feathersjs-ecosystem/feathers-vuex/README.md

 ```

 ## Service Module
-Automatically sets up newly-created services into the Vuex store.
+The `Service Module` automatically sets up newly-created services into the Vuex store.

 ### Actions
 An action is included for each of the Feathers service interface methods.
 These actions will affect changes in both the Feathers API server and the Vuex store.